Cybergate9/SayGutenburg/README.md

 2. once we have books in 'chapters' we can pass them to some sort of reading (Text-To-Speech, TTS) software

 We are currently at step 1.
+Work in progress.

 # Basics